Advice from an award-winning journalist and bestselling author on how to effectively manage that unreasonable to-do list.

 For each item on your list, make a note of how much time it will take you to complete that item.
 Add it all up.
 Is your to-do list asking you to work 70 hours?
 Can you realistically fit everything on your list into your week?
 If not, it shouldn’t be on there.

-If you struggle with an overflowing to-do list, I recommend that for the next few weeks, every time you make it, you add up the hours and make sure that something is on the list only if you can realistically fit it into your week.
+If you struggle with an overflowing to-do list, I recommend that each time you make a list in the next few weeks, you add up the hours.
+Make sure something is on the list only if you can fit it into the time you have available.
 (Read this if you want to learn how to I found five additional hours in my work week.)

 2. Have a catch-all “neverending to-do list”

-This is where you throw on everything that needs to be done this week, this month, this year.
-That ensures that you’re not keeping things in your head, but have a place where it all sits and you know it needs to be done at some point.
+This is where you throw everything that needs to be done this week, this month, this year, into a single list.
+This ensures that you’re not keeping things in your head, and have a place where it all sits.
+You know it needs to be done at some point and you’ll schedule it when the time is right, but you’re not carrying around the stress of remembering what you need to get done all the time.

-I even include personal items on there and I also understand that this list will always be crammed full of stuff but that’s okay because it is called the Neverending to-do list, after all.
-Each Sunday, before the start of your work week, just pick the items from that list that need to be done over the next week and then stick to them.
+I even include personal items on there, and I also acknowledge that this list will always be crammed full of stuff.
+That’s okay, because it is called the Neverending to-do list, after all.
+Each Sunday, before the start of your work week, pick the items from that list that need to be done over the next week and then stick to them.

 3. Schedule things

-If you’re over-committed for the month of April and the editor gives you a deadline of April 15, just tell her you’re fully booked that month and could she work with a May deadline instead.
-After all, the editor wants a well-written piece that you thought about, not a sloppily thrown together something that you couldn’t find the time to fit into your day.
+If you’re over-committed for the month of April and the editor gives you a deadline of April 15, tell her you’re fully booked this month and would a May deadline work instead?
+After all, the editor wants a well-written piece you thought about, not something sloppily thrown together, something that you couldn’t find time to fit into your day.

-These days, I schedule one deadline a week, two if I’m feeling especially productive.
+These days, I schedule one deadline a day, two if I’m feeling especially productive.
 What I don’t do is cram everything into a single week and then pull three all-nighters in a row.
 Been there, done that, never again.
 All that does is make you unproductive going forward into the next week and so, why not balance it out?
-Easier said than done and I realize how hard it is to push work further away especially if you need the money, but asking for a longer deadline is any day better than missing one.
+Of course, that’s easier said than done and I realize how hard it is to push work further away, especially if you need the money, but asking for a longer deadline is any day better than missing an existing one.
 Or losing your mind in the process.

 So remember that and schedule your time effectively.